12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 What is the best free Publisher Rocket alternative?

-No. Publisher Rocket focuses on keywords and categories, not comparable titles.
-For comp titles (essential for query letters, Amazon Ads targeting, and positioning), you'll need a different tool.
-ManuscriptReport analyzes your manuscript to generate 10 comp titles with similarity analysis, explaining why each title relates to your book—something keyword tools can't provide.
+No. Publisher Rocket focuses on keywords and Amazon categories—it does not identify comparable titles.
+Comp titles are essential for query letters, Amazon Ads targeting, and positioning your book in the market.
+ManuscriptReport is the only tool on this list that generates comp titles, providing 10 comparable titles with detailed similarity analysis explaining why each title relates to your book.

-Which tool is best for Amazon Ads keywords?
+Which tool is best for Amazon Ads keywords specifically?

-For dedicated Amazon Ads keyword research with bid suggestions, Book Beam ($15/month) offers similar functionality to Publisher Rocket with the advantage of a free trial and subscription flexibility.
-If you want keywords as part of a complete marketing package, ManuscriptReport includes 7 Amazon keywords tailored to your manuscript alongside comp titles and marketing assets.
+For dedicated Amazon Ads keyword research with bid suggestions, Book Beam ($15/month) and KDSpy ($97 lifetime) offer the closest alternatives to Publisher Rocket's Ads features.
+Book Beam includes a 7-day free trial and cloud-based access.
+If you want keywords as part of a broader marketing package, ManuscriptReport includes 7 Amazon-optimized keywords alongside comp titles and marketing assets for $69.

 Do I need multiple tools for book marketing?

-Most successful indie authors use 2-3 specialized tools.
-A typical stack includes: one tool for market/keyword research (Publisher Rocket, Book Beam, or ManuscriptReport), one for editing (Grammarly, ProWritingAid), and one for cover design (Canva, BookBrush).
-ManuscriptReport reduces this complexity by combining keyword research, comp titles, blurbs, and marketing strategy in a single report.
+Most successful indie authors use 2-3 tools for a complete marketing workflow.
+A typical effective stack: one tool for keyword research and marketing (ManuscriptReport, Publisher Rocket, or Book Beam), one for editing (Grammarly, ProWritingAid), and one for cover design (Canva, BookBrush).
+ManuscriptReport reduces this complexity by combining keyword research, comp titles, blurbs, and marketing strategy in a single $69 report—replacing what would otherwise require 3-4 separate tools.

 How do I find Amazon categories without Publisher Rocket?

-Use Kindlepreneur's free Amazon Category Explorer or browse Amazon directly.
-Navigate to Kindle Store → Kindle eBooks → your genre, then explore subcategories.
+Use BKLNK (free) to see which categories successful competitor books are listed in—just paste their ASIN and click "Catalize."
+Alternatively, browse Amazon directly: navigate to Kindle Store → Kindle eBooks → your genre, then explore subcategories.
 Note the full category path (e.g., "Kindle Store > Kindle eBooks > Mystery, Thriller & Suspense > Thrillers > Psychological").
-ManuscriptReport also recommends categories based on your manuscript's content.
+ManuscriptReport also recommends KDP categories based on your manuscript's content, themes, and genre.

 Publisher Rocket earned its reputation by solving a real problem: authors needed Amazon keyword data.
-But book marketing has evolved.
-Today's successful launches require keywords plus comp titles, compelling blurbs, target audience profiles, and cohesive marketing strategies.
+But at $199 for keywords and categories alone, it's no longer the best value in the market.

-If you want keyword research alone, Book Beam or the free alternatives covered here work well.
-If you want a complete marketing toolkit generated from your actual manuscript—not just generic market data—ManuscriptReport delivers keywords, comp titles, blurbs, audience profiles, and marketing plans in one report.
+If you want keyword research alone, Book Beam, KDSpy, or the free alternatives on this list work well.
+If you want a complete marketing toolkit generated from your actual manuscript—17 marketing assets including keywords, comp titles, blurbs, audience profiles, and marketing plans—ManuscriptReport delivers all of it for $69.
+That's a third of what Publisher Rocket charges for a fraction of the features.

 Ready to launch your book with confidence?
 Get your ManuscriptReport →